-A professional nursing degree takes at least four years to complete.
-By comparison, a practical nursing degree—which leads to the LPN career path after passing the NCLEX—takes 12-18 months.
-That means, depending on your course of study, you’d have the opportunity to build exposure and experience in the workforce for an extra three years.
+A professional nursing degree takes up to four years to complete.
+By comparison, a practical nursing degree—which leads to the LPN career path after passing the NCLEX—takes as little as 12 months.1 That means, depending on your course of study, you’ll have the opportunity to build exposure and experience in the workforce for an extra three years.

 “Most LPNs I have spoken with agree that it is the course length that attracted them,” says Tina Johnson, president of the National Federation of Licensed Practical Nurses and a 24-year veteran LPN.

-The availability of LPN jobs is expected to grow by 22 percent through 2020, according to the Bureau of Labor Statistics (BLS).
-The field is growing faster than the national average despite BSN in 10, an initiative in several states that, if passed, will require all nurses to hold Bachelor’s degrees by 2020.
+The availability of LPN jobs is expected to grow by 16 percent through 2024, according to the Bureau of Labor Statistics (BLS).
+This is more than twice the average growth rate of all occupations, which is 7 percent.